DeustoDatacom/BDAP/dataviz.md

 :::

 ### <span class="pretitle">1.
-Data visualization as artefact</span> The atomic level  {data-transition="fade"}
+Data visualisation as artefact</span> The atomic level  {data-transition="fade"}

 Adding the time factor:

-- Static visualizations with real data (at the time of loading)
+- Static visualisations with real data (at the time of loading)
-- Real-time visualizations, static and auto-refreshed
+- Real-time visualisations, static and auto-refreshed
-- Streaming data visualizations showing the flow of data
+- Streaming data visualisations showing the flow of data

 Require an additional effort for operational intelligence, where immediate decision making could be a requirement.